ryanlopezzzz/EEG/README.md

 The above diagram describes the complete EEG setup.
 The user tapes 3 electrodes to their scalp at various locations to measure the brain's electrical signals.
 These elcetrodes are attached to the circuit, which serves to amplify alpha waves and filter out other signals.
 The voltage output of the circuit is measured with the ADC and the data is sent to the Rpi.
 The Rpi applies further digital filtering and outputs the voltage of the user's alpha waves.

 Note that we have two different grounds; the ADC and Rpi ground (black) at 0V, and the circuit ground (pink) at 3.3V.
 This design choice is due to ADC input voltage limitations and is explained in detail later.
 To get the -9V to 9V of power with respect to the 3.3V ground, connect one 9V battery the correct way, and the other one backwards.

-The above diagram describes the complete EEG setup from electrode placement on the scalp to the data reading on the Raspberry Pi.
-Note that the circuit/head ground is 3.3V above the ADC/Rpi ground to make sure the signal is always positive because the ADC chip struggles to read negative signals.
-The electrode behind the ear is connected to the 3.3V circuit ground.
-The other two electrodes are fed into the first instrumental amplifier.
-The instrumental amplifiers are fed with -9V to 9V of power with respect to the 3.3V ground, by connecting one 9V battery the correct way, and one backwards.
-The ADC and RPI are connected to the true ground.

 ## Circuit Schematic
 ![](images/circuit.png)